Yuan Phai: Form and meter

 The preamble and insertion following stanza 264 are in rai (ร่าย) meter.

 Two stanzas following stanza 124 are believed to have been composed by Phraya Trang in the early 19th century to fill a lacuna and are not included in the numbering scheme.
 A stanza 294 appeared on the end in some earlier additions but is now considered a late addition and omitted.

 Date and authorship

 As the poem is written to glorify King Trailokanat, most authorities agree that it was written before the end of his reign (1488) and probably very soon after the battle.
 MR Suphawat Kasemsi proposed that the author was a monk named Panya Phaisan whose name appears in stanza 58 as เบญญาพิศาล.
 Wipha Konkanan proposed that the author was female on grounds that a female pronoun is used, but others consider this unlikely.
 Phra Borihan Thepthani proposed that the author was a son of King Trailokanat who spent a long time in the monkhood as Phra Suriyawong.
 Prince Damrong Rajanubhab accepted that the authorship cannot be known for sure.

+Vickery called the poem "allegedly 15th-century".
+It describes the laterite walls of Chiang Chuen, and he held that those walls, whose gun ports he dated to the 16th century at the earliest, cast doubt on the received date of the poem.
+He noted that A. B. Griswold had once dated the walls to the 16th century and changed his view after studying the poem.